Wineigrette/Wineigrette/README.md

 And yeah - I'm 🇷🇺.
-Don't bully me for my knowledge in English, just only because I will not understand you.
+Don't bully me for my low level of knowledge in English, just only because I will not understand you.